daggy1234/Dagpi-central/README.md

 ## The api central to dagpi that controls everything

-## Deplpoyed with google cloud runs
+## Deplpoyed with google cloud run.